dylan-lang/dylan-programming-book/source/preface.rst

 audience.

-We are grateful to Dylan experts outside of Harlequin who gave us ughtful and thorough reviews of the book: Scott Fahlman, Robert Futrelle, David Moon, and Andrew Shalit.
+We are grateful to Dylan experts outside of Harlequin who gave us thoughtful and thorough reviews of the book: Scott Fahlman, Robert Futrelle, David Moon, and Andrew Shalit.

 Our editors at Addison-Wesley cheerfully and capably steered us